dubidub/blog/_posts/2020-12-21-an-sna-approach-on-transportation-networks.md

 **2. Welcome to the real world: assigning weights and directions to the network**

 The network structure in the real world is a lot different.
-The second part of this study assigns weights and directions to the nodes and edges of the transportation network so as to better represent the real world. **Geolocation API** provided by **Google Maps Platform** is used to calibrate the coordinates of the nodes; the weights and direction of edges are acquired by **HERE Routing API**; and the weights of nodes are assigned by using the socio-economic data of the study area.
+The second part of this study assigns weights and directions to the nodes and edges of the transportation network so as to better represent the real world. **Geocoding API** provided by **Google Maps Platform** is used to calibrate the coordinates of the nodes; the weights and direction of edges are acquired by **HERE Routing API**; and the weights of nodes are assigned by using the socio-economic data of the study area.

 **3. Measurements of the weighted and directed network**